artsy/force/desktop/apps/artwork/README.md

 Component template.
 If there is data being accessed here that data should be defined in `query.coffee`, even if you know for a fact that data is being queried by some other component.
 This is not enforced.
 Please behave.

 For sanity, break complex pieces of DOM structure up into sub-templates nested in a `templates` directory.
-The sub-templates should contain their own conditions for rendering, where resonable.
+The sub-templates should contain their own conditions for rendering, where reasonable.

 ```jade
 include ./foo